junxit/us-congress-code/title-15/chapter-7/sec-278s.md

     - **(B)** are located in an area with a low per capita income;
     - **(C)** are located in an area with a high proportion of socially disadvantaged residents; or
     - **(D)** are located in small and rural communities.
+- **(f)** *Authority to award financial assistance for construction of test beds and specialized facilities*
+  - **(1)** *In general* The Secretary may, acting through the Director, award financial assistance for the construction of test beds and specialized facilities by Manufacturing USA institutes established or supported under subsection (e) as the Secretary considers appropriate to carry out the purposes of the Program.
+  - **(2)** *Requirements* The Secretary shall exercise authority under paragraph (1) in a manner and with requirements consistent with paragraphs (3) through (8) of subsection (e).
+  - **(3)** *Priority* The Secretary shall establish preferences in selection criteria for proposals for financial assistance under this subsection from Manufacturing USA institutes that integrate as active members one or more covered entities as described in section 18971 of title 42.
-- **(f)** *Grant program for public service activities for Manufacturing USA institutes without Federal funding* The Secretary may award a grant on a competitive basis to a Manufacturing USA institute that is not receiving financial assistance under subsection (e) to carry out workforce development, outreach to small- and medium-sized manufacturers, and other activities that—
+- **(g)** *Grant program for public service activities for Manufacturing USA institutes without Federal funding* The Secretary may award a grant on a competitive basis to a Manufacturing USA institute that is not receiving financial assistance under subsection (e) to carry out workforce development, outreach to small- and medium-sized manufacturers, and other activities that—
   - **(1)** are determined by the Secretary to be in the national interest; and
   - **(2)** are unlikely to receive private sector financial support.
-- **(g)** *Authorization of appropriations*
+- **(h)** *Authorization of appropriations*
   - **(1)** *NIST Industrial Technical Services account* To the extent provided for in advance by appropriations Acts, the Secretary may use amounts appropriated to the Industrial Technical Services account to carry out this section as follows:
     - **(A)** For each of the fiscal years 2015 through 2019, an amount not to exceed $5,000,000.
     - **(B)** For each of fiscal years 2020 through 2030, such amounts as may be necessary to carry out this section.
   - **(2)** *Department of Energy* There are authorized to be appropriated to the Secretary of Energy for the provision of financial assistance under subsection (e) by the Department of Energy amounts as follows:
     - **(A)** $70,000,000 for each of fiscal years 2020, 2021, and 2022.
     - **(B)** $84,000,000 for each of fiscal years 2023 and 2024.
-- **(h)** *National Program Office*
+- **(i)** *National Program Office*
   - **(1)** *Establishment* The Secretary shall establish, within the Institute, the National Office of the Manufacturing USA Network (referred to in this section as the “National Program Office”), which shall oversee and carry out the Program.
   - **(2)** *Functions* The functions of the National Program Office are—
     - **(A)** to oversee the planning, management, and coordination of the Program;